doodooboi/RBX_Spot-Plugin/README.md

 # RBX_Spot-Plugin
-Roblox Studio plugin designed to show you're currently playing song during development
+Roblox Studio plugin designed to show your currently playing song during development

 Appears as a small widget which can be docked anywhere, with the smallest size being 300x400